PaulKinlan/paul.kinlan.me/source/_posts/2013-06-20-another-experiment-in-creating-a-mobile-friendly-table-of-contents.markdown

 ## After ##

-Now you can see that the header is still in the same place but now we can start reading the content straight away, and if you want to navigate around the page you can bring up the Table of Contents by clicking the bottom footer.
+Now you can see that the header is still in the same place and we can start reading the content straight away.
+If you want to navigate around the page you can bring up the Table of Contents by clicking the bottom footer.

 <img src="/images/tocfooter.png">